renswilderom/renswilderom.github.io/publications.md

 ## Papers submitted or in preparation

 - When existing genre communities adopt new genres: combining network and field perspectives to explain the rise of trance music.
-Status: Resubmitted at _Poetics_ after first round of reviews
+Status: Resubmitted at _Poetics_ after first round of reviews.

 - The dance of markets and movements.
 With Alex van Venrooij.
 Status: submitted to _Poetics_.